On this page

 Postdoctoral Fellowship for cancer drug research

-Dr Harikrishnan Kurup received a Postdoctoral Fellowship from the Cancer Society of New Zealand to develop new cancer drugs aimed at overcoming drug resistance and enhancing the effectiveness of existing treatments.
+Dr Harikrishnan Kurup received a Postdoctoral Fellowship in 2023 from the Cancer Society of New Zealand to develop new cancer drugs aimed at overcoming drug resistance and enhancing the effectiveness of existing treatments.

 First Master of Clinical Practice graduation